Lab Members

 Maryam Jameelah (MSc, Research Associate)

 I attained my MSc from NTU.
 My MSc project focused on understanding the effects of Toll-like receptors on myocardial infarction recovery.
 I was then working in research labs at NCCS, GIS (A*STAR), and NUS for 7 years.
 Some of the projects that I have contributed to include the discovery of a trackable biomarker (chromosome 1q21.3 amplification) for breast cancer in Dr Yu Qiang’s lab.
-I joined the ALab in March 2019.
-Here, I hope to elucidate the functions and molecular interactions of novel polarity proteins.
+I joined the ALab in March 2019 to study the functions of the Homer scaffolding proteins in epithelial cells.

 Barbara Huebner (PhD, postdoc)

 I studied Biology at LMU in Munich, Germany, with a focus on cell biology.
 For my diploma and my PhD I worked with Thomas Cremer who passed on to me his fascination and passion for microscopy, the nucleus, and chromatin organization.
-My main interests during those years were the characterization of changes in the nuclear landscape in response to DNA damage and manipulation as well as the comparative analysis of functional nuclear architecture of various cell types, in particular of hematopoietic cells during differentiation.
 In 2015 I came to Singapore to join Sara Sandin’s lab at SBS.
 Gaining insight into telomere ultrastructure in situ using correlative light and electron microscopy and electron tomography has been my main focus since.
 I changed over to the ALab in early 2020 where I continue my work on telomere and chromatin biology.
 I am excited to expand my knowledge in new EM sample preparation and imaging techniques including correlative cryo electron tomography and to apply them to current questions in the field.

 I obtained my BSc in Biochemistry (Biology) from Purdue University.
 I started my PhD journey in the ALab to pursue my curiosity in cell biology.
-The goal of my PhD project is to define the functions and molecular interactions of a novel Rac1 GTPase Activating Protein (GAP) that localizes to epithelial tight junctions.
+The goal of my PhD project was to define the functions and molecular interactions of a novel Cdc42/Rac GTPase Activating Protein (GAP) called Arhgap12, which we identified at epithelial tight junctions.
+I graduated in summer 2024 and am since working in the ALab as a Research Fellow.

 Liu Yun (PhD student)

 I obtained my BSc (Biotechnology) at the Northwestern Polytechnical University, China.
 Then through the joint program with Vrije Universiteit Brussel, I studied Molecular and Cellular Life Sciences for two years and obtained my MSc in Belgium.
 Structural biology piqued my interest when I was doing my Master thesis project, in which I determined the 3D structure of a hyperactive mutant of transposase TnpA using single-particle cryo-EM.
 I then worked as a research assistant at the South China University of Technology for six months.
 Following my interest in the structural organization of cell membranes, I started my PhD journey in the ALab in August 2021.
-The aim of my PhD project is to study the native architecture of cell-cell junctions in vitrified epithelial cells using correlative light and electron cryo-microscopy (cryoCLEM).
+The aim of my PhD project is to study the organisation and regulation of the tight junction-associated actin cytoskeleton using biochemical, biophysical, and structural approaches, including correlative light and electron cryo-microscopy (cryoCLEM).
 In my spare time, I enjoy traveling, cooking, and watching movies.

 Yuhong Chen (PhD student)

 I joined the ALab in August 2022, after obtaining my BSc Biochemistry degree from the University College London (UCL).
 Based on my past research on acute myeloid leukaemia (AML) characterization and treatment, I developed a huge interest in cell biology and imaging.
-The aim of my PhD project here is to define and characterize the roles of apical domain proteins during de novo lumengenesis in zebrafish model systems.
+The aim of my PhD project here is to define and characterize the in vivo functions of apical polarity proteins during lumengenesis in zebrafish model systems.
 I look forward to this project and to learning how to operate all those fancy instruments and master various imaging techniques that produce amazing images.

 Former Lab Members